 - Use Views to create to create an administrative listing of each Entityform type Submissions for fine grain control.

-The Entityforms module was written to specifically take advantage of Drupal's Entity API.
+The Entityform module was written to specifically take advantage of Drupal's Entity API.
 This feature results in out of the box integration will most other entity aware modules.
-Here are some of the more notable modules with which Entityforms integrates:
+Here are some of the more notable modules with which Entityform integrates:

 - Views Data Export: For downloading submissions